-Previously, Professor Engstrom was a law clerk to Chief Judge Diane P. Wood of the U.S. Court of Appeals for the Seventh Circuit and was a John M. Olin Fellow at Yale Law School.
-He also litigated for four years at Kellogg, Huber, Hansen, Todd, Evans & Figel in Washington, D.C., representing clients before the U.S. Supreme Court, U.S. Courts of Appeals, and various trial courts and agencies.
-Earlier in his career, he worked on education, early childhood, and civil rights issues at the Edward Zigler Center at Yale University and the Hewlett Foundation and taught high school and coached football in the Mississippi Delta.
-He holds a J.D. from Stanford Law School, a M.Sc. from Oxford University, and a Ph.D. from Yale University.
+Before joining Stanford’s faculty, Engstrom litigated at what is now Kellogg, Hansen, Todd, Figel & Frederick in Washington, D.C., where he represented clients before the U.S. Supreme Court, U.S. Courts of Appeals, and various trial courts and agencies in a wide range of matters, from national class actions to regulatory challenges.
+He also clerked for Judge Diane P. Wood of the U.S. Court of Appeals for the Seventh Circuit and was a John M. Olin Fellow at Yale Law School.
+Earlier in his career, he worked on education, early childhood, and civil rights issues at Yale University’s Edward Zigler Center and the Hewlett Foundation and taught high school and coached football in the Mississippi Delta.
+He holds a J.D. from Stanford Law School, an M.Sc. from Oxford University, and a Ph.D. from Yale University.